amitasujith2/EUDR-Regulation-Feasibility-Study/README.md

 ## Files

 ### Jupyter Notebooks
-1. [ForestGuard: EUDR Deforestation Project.ipynb](ForestGuard: EUDR Deforestation Project.ipynb): This notebook provides the main analysis for the ForestGuard project, leveraging GFW and GEE to analyze deforestation alerts and their implications for compliance with EUDR.
+1. [ForestGuard: EUDR Deforestation Project.ipynb]([ForestGuard: EUDR Deforestation Project.ipynb](https://github.com/amitasujith2/EUDR-Regulation-Feasibility-Study/blob/main/ForestGuard%3A%20EUDR%20Deforestation%20Project.ipynb): This notebook provides the main analysis for the ForestGuard project, leveraging GFW and GEE to analyze deforestation alerts and their implications for compliance with EUDR.
+Ths notebook contains links to all the scripts in the repository and outlines the general process flow.
-2. Google_Earth_Engine.ipynb: This notebook is used for interacting with Google Earth Engine, including fetching and processing satellite data, calculating NDVI, and analyzing deforestation alerts.
+2. [Google_Earth_Engine.ipynb](https://github.com/amitasujith2/EUDR-Regulation-Feasibility-Study/blob/main/Google_Earth_Engine.ipynb): This notebook is used for interacting with Google Earth Engine, including fetching and processing satellite data, calculating NDVI, and analyzing deforestation alerts.
-3. Integrated_Alerts_Benefits.ipynb.zip: A zipped notebook that explores the benefits of integrated alerts for detecting deforestation.
+3. [Integrated_Alerts_Benefits.ipynb.zip](https://github.com/amitasujith2/EUDR-Regulation-Feasibility-Study/blob/main/Integrated_Alerts_Benefits.ipynb.zip): A zipped notebook that explores the benefits of integrated alerts for detecting deforestation.
 This analysis helps in understanding the effectiveness of different alert systems and their integration.

 ## Installation